 The goal

-Our goal for them was not to increase throughput – they are already answering up to the demands from the organization both in throughput and quality.
-Amazingly and probably not indefinitely since the stress level will take it’s toll on quality at least.
+Our goal for them was not to increase throughput – they are already meeting the demands from the organization in both throughput and quality.
+Amazingly and probably not indefinitely, since the stress level will take its toll on quality at least.

-Instead we focus on a steady pace and a more acceptable stress level.
-And a way to handle the interruptions that will and probably should occur in their normal work.
+Instead, we focused on a steady pace and a more acceptable stress level, and a way to handle the interruptions that will and probably should occur in their normal work.

 A practical exercise – learn to count

-We kicked off the workshop with a practical exercise that we hope would give them understanding in that the more projects I focus on at the same time the longer all of them takes.
+We kicked off the workshop with a practical exercise that we hoped would give them an understanding that the more projects one focuses on at the same time, the longer all of them take.

-So we asked them to write down three columns (representing 3 projects they work on) with roman number I – X, A – J and 1 –10.
-To show how context switching has a bad result on performance we asked them to write each column with a different pen.
+So we asked them to write down three columns (representing 3 projects they work on) with Roman numerals I – X, A – J, and 1 – 10.
+To show how context switching has a bad effect on performance, we asked them to write each column with a different pen.

-The first time around we asked them to write line by line, changing pen and focus constantly.
-Here is my own result.
+The first time around, we asked them to write line by line, changing pens and focus constantly.
+Here is my own result:

-The second time (you guess it) we asked them to write column by column finishing the first project before moving on to the next.
+The second time (you guessed it), we asked them to write column by column, finishing the first project before moving on to the next.
 Here is my result doing that:

 Findings

-This game was real eye-opener for the group (although one pair did the exercises in the reversed order Smile).
+This game was a real eye-opener for the group (although one pair did the exercises in the reversed order.

-• The first column – the most important project – was delivered after 001.10 minutes the first time around and in 8 seconds (!!) the second
+- The first column – the most important project – was delivered after 1.10 minutes the first time around and in 8 seconds (!!) the second time

-• The quality suffered in many cases (writing the wrong letters, writing uglier and forgetting rows) in the first exercise – while the second time around almost no-one messed up (I did – if you look closely Smile)
+- The quality suffered in many cases (writing the wrong letters, writing uglier, and forgetting rows) in the first exercise – while the second time around almost no one messed up (I did – if you look closely

-Morgan and I was very happy with the outcome that we thought created an awareness of the problems with the “old way” of doing things.
+Morgan and I were very happy with the outcome that we thought created an awareness of the problems with the “old way” of doing things.

 Lean and Kanban basics

-From there it was quite easy to drive the main points of Kanban (Visual workflow, Limit Work-in-process and Help work to flow) and Morgan did a great presentation of it.
-But we were careful not to mention to much keywords and concepts focusing instead on the task at hand for them and how they could handle different situations.
+From there it was quite easy to drive the main points of Kanban (Visual workflow, Limit Work-in-process and Help work to flow) and Morgan did a great presentation on it.
+But we were careful not to mention too many keywords and concepts, focusing instead on the task at hand for them and how they could handle different situations.

 End of part I